somasish/Selenium-webdriver-TestNG-Framework/README.md

 #Install

-Clone and import the project as existing Maven project.
+Clone and import the project as existing Maven project in any Java IDE. you can run the program using any IDE like Eclipse or IntelliJ or from Jenkins but Ensure Maven plugin is available.
+Run the program by using the command - clean install exec:java

 # Introduction
 Selenium TestNG Framework (Maven Project)